 1. Cost of Medical Care

-20 years back, it seemed unlikely that citizens from the first world countries would travel to Asia for medical treatment, typically because of the most advanced healthcare system that countries like the US and UK had.
+20 years back, it seemed unlikely that citizens from the first world countries would travel to developing countries for medical treatment, typically because of the most advanced healthcare system that countries like the US and UK had.
 However, things are different today because of the skyrocketing medical costs which make it difficult for UK, Europe and US citizens to get medical treatments locally.
 Even those with health insurance choose to travel elsewhere because it’s more affordable to get medical treatments internationally, especially for procedures like cosmetic and dental surgeries which can be easily performed at a fraction of the cost.
-For example, hip replacement surgery cost $50,000 in the United States while $14,900 USD in Britain, $13,600 USD in Germany.
-However, the same procedure would cost around $7,000 USD in India and approximately $14,000 USD in Korea.
-Hip replacement surgery is much cheaper in India and Korea.
+For example, hip replacement surgery cost $45,000 in the United States while $15,000 USD in Britain, $14,000 USD in Germany.
+However, the same procedure would cost around $7,000 USD in India and approximately $17,000 USD in Thailand.
+Compare prices in multiple countries by clicking (here).

 2. Quality Care